Special Weather Statement issued for Central Brewster County, Davis Mountains by NWS - News Break

 Special Weather Statement issued for Central Brewster County, Davis Mountains by NWS

-Effective: 2021-06-21 09:45:00 CDT Expires: 2021-06-21 20:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Central Brewster County; Davis Mountains; Davis Mountains Foothills; Pecos; Terrell SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN PECOS...NORTHERN BREWSTER...EASTERN PRESIDIO AND NORTHWESTERN TERRELL COUNTIES UNTIL 830 PM CDT At 728 PM CDT, Doppler radar was tracking a line of strong thunderstorms extending 30 miles west of Marathon to 25 miles northwest of Sanderson, moving south at 15 mph.
-Pea size hail and wind gusts up to 50 mph will be possible with these storms.
-Locations impacted include Sanderson, Marathon, Elephant Mountain Wildlife Management Area and Elephant Mountain.alerts.weather.gov
+Effective: 2021-06-24 07:00:00 CDT Expires: 2021-06-24 16:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central Brewster County; Davis Mountains; Davis Mountains Foothills SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL BREWSTER AND NORTHEASTERN PRESIDIO COUNTIES UNTIL 430 PM CDT At 405 PM CDT, Doppler radar was tracking a strong thunderstorm 8 miles south of Alpine, moving southeast at 5 mph.
+This storm may move across State Hwy 118.
+Half inch hail and wind gusts of 50 to 55 mph will be possible with this storm.
+This storm will remain over mainly rural areas of west central Brewster and northeastern Presidio Counties.alerts.weather.gov